alhajee/ckan/doc/theming/javascript.rst

 .. image:: /images/example_theme_overlapping_popovers.png
    :alt: Dataset info popovers overlapping with eachother

-To make one popover disappear when another appears, we can use CKAN's :js:func:`~this.sandbox.client.publish` and :js:func:`~this.sandbox.client.subscribe` functions.
+To make one popover disappear when another appears, we can use FMLD's :js:func:`~this.sandbox.client.publish` and :js:func:`~this.sandbox.client.subscribe` functions.
 These pair of functions allow different instances of a JavaScript module (or instances of different